Microsoft Azure (Public Preview)¶

 Azure Resource Configuration¶

 To capture logs and metrics of most resources, you must add diagnostic settings.
-Please expand the desired Azure service name for instructions on adding diagnostic settings.
+Expand the desired Azure service name for instructions on adding diagnostic settings.

 AKS